adhi85/bike-showroom-Django_REST-API/README.md

 API FOR DIFFERENT OPERATIONS IN BIKE SHOWROOM SYSTEM

-Used POSTMAN to test APIs.
+Used POSTMAN to test APIs.\n
-Used token based Authentication for Users.
+Used token based Authentication for Users.\n
-Go to api/auth/auth-token for generating tokens.
+Go to api/auth/auth-token for generating tokens.\n

 DATABASE USED : MySQL